TeklabsDigital/TekTag/README.md

 ## [BLE Support and Mesh Technology](#ble-support-and-mesh-technology)

-One of the key features of the TekTag is its compatibility with the STM32WB ecosystem, which offers support for a variety of Bluetooth Low Energy (BLE) protocols.
+One of the key features of the TekTag Bio™ is its compatibility with the STM32WB ecosystem, which offers support for a variety of Bluetooth Low Energy (BLE) protocols.
 BLE is a power-efficient version of classic Bluetooth and is designed for short-range communication between devices.

 A particularly exciting protocol within this ecosystem is BLE Mesh technology.
 BLE Mesh allows for many-to-many communication, creating a network of interconnected devices that can communicate with each other.
-This is an essential feature when deploying large numbers of TekTag devices in a hospital setting.
+This is an essential feature when deploying large numbers of TekTag Bio™ devices in a hospital setting.

 ### [Benefits of BLE Mesh Technology](#benefits-of-ble-mesh-technology)